 Pinterest is great for concept boards and it’s just plain fun to pin wedding pictures while you are in the planning process, but there are a few reasons why you should shy away from using your Pinterest board as a photography wish list.

-- Pinterest can set unrealistic expectations, as it is full of beautiful styled photos and models.
+- Pinterest can set unrealistic expectations, as it is full of beautifully styled photos and models.

 - Different Styles – Your boards, as a whole, are not cohesive and can be confusing to your photographer as to what you are wanting.